DauntlessReset/dev-docs-relearn/content/unix/unix-commands.md

 If you ever want to ignore the output of a command you can redirect it to the void (/dev/null).

-*Note: It is a very bad idea to try redirecting the output of a command that operates on a file to the same file.
-This may give incorrect results and/or delete the contents of ```lengths.txt```*.

 Note that this operation (```>```) overwrites the output file if it already exists, whereas ```>>``` simply appends to the file (if it already exists - otherwise, the result is the same).

+{{% notice style="warning" icon="skull" title="Warning" %}}

+It is a very bad idea to try redirecting the output of a command that operates on a file to the same file.
+This may give incorrect results and/or delete the contents of the file.

+{{% /notice %}}

 ### Wildcards